 Polperro, South Coast of Cornwall, England

-Hello everyone and welcome back to my blog, sorry I didn’t post last week as it was my birthday and I just wanted to spend some time being with my family!
-I can’t believe I am now 23, I feel like 23 is an age where you sound like you’re a proper adult, even if you definitely don’t feel like it.
+Hello everyone and welcome back to my blog.
+Todays post is all about the Cornish fishing village of Polperro, located on the south coast of Cornwall.
+Sorry I didn’t post last week as it was my birthday and I just wanted to spend some time being with my family!
+I can’t believe I am now 23.
+I feel like 23 is an age where you sound like you’re a proper adult, even if you definitely don’t feel like it.
 I’ve kind of told myself that 23 is the year of me (like the rhyming, aha.)
 No in all seriousness I feel like I really want to work on myself into becoming the best version I can be.
 I want to learn new skills, have new experiences and work on myself mentally and physically.

-I reckon the best time to visit Polperro would be in the Spring or Autumn, when everything tends to be open but it is not overcrowded with tourists.
+The best time to visit Polperro would be in the Spring or Autumn.
+This is when everything tends to be open but it is not overcrowded with tourists.
 Which leads me onto the car park…

-While you’re in the area I would also recommend visiting the fishing town of Looe, as mentioned before, is only a 10 minute drive away.
-Looe has a little bit more to offer with a larger town and a beach however, it doesn’t quite have the same charm as Polperro.
+While you’re in the area I would also recommend visiting the fishing town of Looe.
+It is only a 10 minute drive away.
+Looe has a little bit more to offer with a larger town and a beach.
+However, it doesn’t quite have the same charm as Polperro.
 If you would like to read and know a bit more about Looe, I will leave my blog post here.

 Lots of love, Melissa x